 The GLIS1-3 proteins constitute a subfamily of Krüppel-like zinc finger transcription factors identified by the Jetten laboratory.
 These proteins play a critical role in a number of physiological functions and have been implicated in a variety of pathologies.
 Deficiency in GLIS3 gene in mice and humans leads to the development of neonatal diabetes, hypothyroidism, congenital glaucoma, hepatic fibrosis, polycystic kidneys, osteopenia, as well as developmental delay and facial dysmorphism.
 Moreover, single nucleotide polymorphisms in GLIS3 have been associated with an increased risk of type 1 and 2 diabetes.
 GLIS3 plays a critical role in the generation of pancreatic β-cell and in the regulation of insulin gene expression.
 These findings indicate that GLIS3 might be a therapeutic target for diabetes.
 Loss of GLIS2 expression leads to nephronophthisis, the most frequent genetic cause of end-stage renal disease among young adults.
 It is characterized by the development of renal fibrosis, inflammation, tubular atrophy, and ultimately renal failure.
 The induction of renal fibrosis in GLIS2 deficiency involves epithelial-mesenchymal transition (EMT) of tubule epithelial cells.
 Our goal is to study the molecular mechanism by which these proteins regulate gene transcription and understand their roles in disease.

 Dr. Anton Jetten received his Ph.D in Microbiology from the University Nijmegen, The Netherlands.
 Following postdoctoral fellowships at the Massachusetts Institute of Technology and the Roche Institute of Molecular Biology, Dr. Jetten joined the NCI in 1980 and the NIEHS in 1982 as principal investigator.
-He became Acting Chief in 2009 and Chief of the Laboratory of Pulmonary Biology in 2011.
+He is Deputy Chief of the Immunity, Inflammation, and Disease Laboratory.
 His research has been focusing on the study of the mechanism of action and the physiological functions of the retinoic acid-related orphan receptors (RORs) and GLI-similar (GLIS) transcription factor subfamilies as well as their roles in disease, particularly lung inflammation, autoimmune disease, obesity and diabetes.
 Dr. Jetten has published over 260 papers, to date, in scientific journals.

 Takeda Y, Jothi R, Birault V, Jetten AM.
 RORγ directly regulates the circadian expression of clock genes and downstream targets in vivo.
 Nucleic Acids Res.
 2012;40(17):8519-35.